Garden of Science (Clore Garden of Science) is a science museum inside Weizmann Institute in Rehovot.

 Usually, during the holidays, they are also open during the weekends.
 And we visited on a Saturday during the 2019 school summer vacation.
 Thus I would suggest rechecking the opening hours before visiting.

-Also, according to the official site, you can join guided tours in small groups (free on Saturdays and holidays).
-Where instructors explain and demonstrate how the exhibits of the garden work.
+Also, according to the official site, you can join guided tours in small groups (free on Saturdays and holidays) where instructors explain and demonstrate how the exhibits of the garden work.

-- the mentioned prices are not including holidays and exhibitions.
+- The prices mentioned are not including holidays and exhibitions.

-- prices and opening hours were updated in January 2020.
+- Prices and opening hours were updated in January 2020.
 In any case, recheck the official site before visiting.